FreeBSD-MFGA/FreeBSD-MFGA/README.md

 ### The vision of the FreeBSD MFGA

-We were founded on March 17, 2018, and have grown from a posting bar - the FreeBSD bar - to a QQ group (main group 319271312), a Telegram group, and as far as a WeChat group.
+We were founded on March 17, 2018, and have grown a Telegram group, and as far as a WeChat group.

 Our membership is very broad and universal, representing the average of the vast majority of FreeBSD users: they may not have even heard of what FreeBSD is, but that does not stop us from communicating and exchanging ideas.
 Some may feel that this is a waste of time, but without the nurturing of new talent, what would FreeBSD be tomorrow?
 Who doesn't know that newcomers may have many bad habits.